MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-XII-National-Archives-Records-Administration/subchapter-B-Records-Management/part-1233-Transfer-Use-Disposition-Records-NARA-Federal-Records-Center/section-1233.18.md

 (2) Standard Form 184, Request for Employee Medical Folder (Separated Employee), to request medical folders stored at the National Personnel Records Center.
 Additional instructions on requesting EMFs are available online at *http://www.archives.gov/st-louis/civilian-personnel/federal-agencies.html.*

-(3) Optional Form 11, Reference Request - Federal Records Center to request medical records transferred to other NARA Federal Records Centers prior to September 1, 1984.
+(3) Optional Form 11, Reference Request—Federal Records Center to request medical records transferred to other NARA Federal Records Centers prior to September 1, 1984.
 The request must include the name and address of the agency's designated medical records manager

 (d) For military personnel records reference requests, the following forms must be used: